thinus-k2/testGitHub/testMD.md

 # Part 1: ShareDo OAuth setup

 You will need to get OAuth configured in ShareDo.
+This is needed to allow K2 to generate OAuth token to send with requests to ShareDo and authorize the correct user.

-Currently they don’t have an admin page where you can do this yourself.
-So you will need to contact: support@slicedbread.co.uk
+Currently ShareDo does not have an admin page where you can do this yourself.
+Please send an email to support@slicedbread.co.uk to request OAuth setup and details.

-You will need to supply then with your ShareDo instance details, and also the Redirect URI they should add on their OAuth configuration.
+You will need to supply them with your ShareDo instance details, and also the Redirect URI that needs to be added to their OAuth configuration.
 The Redirect URI would be https://{Your Server Host Address}/Identity/token/oauth/2.

 *Example: https://void.onk2stable.com/Identity/token/oauth/2*